-RE:RECORD is the latest collaboration between Cool Arts member artists and art educator, Shimshon Obadia.
+RE:RECORD was a collaboration between Cool Arts member artists and art educator, Shimshon Obadia.
 In this project, artists listened to dozens of vinyl records donated by Milkcrate Records.
 Once a favourite album was picked, each artist undertook a guided artistic journey with Obadia to bring their individual interpretation of the music to life.
-The result is a stunning series of re-imagined album art, re-bound as if re-recorded yesterday.
-RE:RECORD endeavours to share the powerfully unique perspectives each of the artists involved in this project has on these well known tunes; taking a new look at some old music.
+The result is was stunning series of re-imagined album art, re-bound as if re-recorded yesterday.
+RE:RECORD endeavoured to share the powerfully unique perspectives each of the artists involved in this project has on these well known tunes; taking a new look at some old music.

 Cool Arts Society partnered with The Portland Art & Learning Studio (PALS), based in Portland, Oregon, to celebrate work created by artists living with developmental disabilities.
 Both studios hosted simultaneous receptions to mark the opening of the exhibition 2.
 Both exhibitions featured art by individuals from both studios.
-The Cool Arts-hosted opening will take place on Sunday, June 30 at 12pm – 3pm at the Rotary Centre for the Arts (421 Cawston Ave), where a live-stream of the simultaneous PALS opening will be shared with those in attendance.
+The Cool Arts-hosted opening will took place on Sunday, June 30 at 12pm – 3pm at the Rotary Centre for the Arts (421 Cawston Ave), where a live-stream of the simultaneous PALS opening was shared with those in attendance.

 The theme for the 2 exhibition was developed by guest curator, BC-based artist, Rachel Mercer who was inspired to represent the broad diversity of artworks and artists featured in the exhibition.
 “The intention here is not to emphasize the differences between two communities, but rather to reach out to a new friend and celebrate what can be achieved together,” says Mercer.
 “While the works may have come from separate cities, the art all fits together like two peas in a pod.
 This harmony of aesthetic speaks to the successful connectivity of this partnership.”

 The Cool Cats Project was a partnership between Cool Arts Society and the Okanagan Cat Coalition (OKCC).
 The project was aimed at increasing awareness about the estimated 18,000 feral cats living in the Central Okanagan.
 The OKCC assists by spaying and neutering cats, then re-homing or releasing them to live out their lives without perpetuating the overpopulation problem.